ValleyBell/MidiConverters/README.md

 Currently the tool supports only MIDI FMP songs.
 OPN/OPNA FMP songs are unsupported as they use a different set of sequence commands.

 Please note that TGL FMP is *not* the popular FMP format that uses files with .OPI/.OVI/.OZI extension.
+See fmp2mid.c for a list of games that use TGL FMP.

 ## gems2mid
 This tool converts songs from the GEMS sound driver to MIDI.